 Whether you have decided to join us on our Bodhi Family surf camp or you are doing some research to see if it will be a good fit for you and your family, this guide is for you.
 We have created this ultimate guide to preparing for the Bodhi Family surf vacation in order to give prospective and future guests a snapshot into what exactly to expect and what you need to do to prepare.
 All of the Bodhi Surf + Yoga vacations are designed to be low-maintenance for guests.
 We happily do the bulk of the logistical work required for our visiting friends.
 What’s included in the Bodhi Family surf and yoga camp?
 What’s included in Bodhi Sessions adult surf and yoga camp?
-Round trip transportation between the Juan Santamaria Airport and Bodhi Surf + Yoga, 7 nights of lodging, 3 dinners, 5 breakfasts, 5 surf lessons, a massage for the adults, a community walking tour, a visit to the local waterfall, a free day, flight offsets for the adults, and a $20 donation to our Travelers’ Philanthropy Program for the adults are all included.
+Round trip transportation between the Juan Santamaria Airport and Bodhi Surf + Yoga, 7 nights of lodging, 3 dinners, 5 breakfasts, 5 surf lessons, a community walking tour, a visit to the local waterfall, a free day, flight offsets for the adults, and a $20 donation to our Travelers’ Philanthropy Program for the adults are all included.

 We know that everyone prepares differently, and we wanted to consolidate the wealth of information and resources we have created over the years.
 It is designed for those who would like to learn more about the Bodhi Family surf camp and/or prepare for this exciting event if they have already booked.
 There is a lot to look forward to, and we can tell you that we are very excited for your visit!

 Before you decide: Is this experience a good fit for your family?

 In order to answer these important questions, we have put together eight interesting tidbits that may answer these questions for you and your family.